pabloviquez/til/networking/certificate-chain.md

 ## Solution : Get the certificate chain from the remote site

-The domain I was trying to setup, was a second level domain, which looks liks this: *mysubdomain.domain.com*
+The domain I was trying to setup, was a third level domain, which looks like this: *mysubdomain.domain.com*

 So I had access to **domain.com**